 Kelly Richmond Pope, Ph.D., CPA is the director of All the Queen’s Horses.
 Her first educational documentary, Crossing the Line: Ordinary People Committing Extraordinary Crimes, has won numerous national education innovation awards and is used in colleges, universities, and corporations throughout the country.
 All the Queen’s Horses is her first feature-length film.
-Kelly participated in the inaugural Kartemquin’s Diverse Voices in Docs fellowship program and participated in the Tribeca Film Institute’s Tribeca Hacks in Chicago, IL.

-Since 2008, Justine has led Kartemquin Films as our Executive Director as well as being an Executive Producer on each new film.
-She is responsible, in concert with the Board of Directors, for creating and implementing the strategic vision for Kartemquin.
-Justine successfully transitioned to the ED role in a historic founder-led organization, and has made major strides in building a foundation for long-term sustainability.
+From 2008-2015, Justine led Kartemquin Films as Executive Director as well as being an Executive Producer on each new film.
+She was responsible, in concert with the Board of Directors, for creating and implementing the strategic vision for Kartemquin.
+Justine successfully transitioned to the ED role in a historic founder-led organization, and made major strides in building a foundation for long-term sustainability.

 Artistic Director and founding member of Kartemquin Films, Gordon Quinn has been making documentaries for over 50 years.
 Roger Ebert, of the Chicago Sun Times, called his first film Home for Life (1966) "an extraordinarily moving documentary."
 With Home for Life Gordon established the direction he would take for the next four decades, making cinéma vérité films that investigate and critique society by documenting the unfolding lives of real people.